stupidmankind/BYpassDoc/docs/source/commands/startprocess.rst

 Description
 -----------

 This command allows you to start a program or a process.
-Use this command to start applications by entering their name such as 'chrome.exe' or a fully qualified path to a file 'c:/some.exe'
+Use this command to start applications by entering their name such as 'chrome.exe' or a fully qualified path to a file 'c:/some.exe'.

 Parameters
 ----------

 **Program Name**
-	Enter the name or path to the program (ex. notepad, calc)
+	Enter the name or path to the program, e.g., (notepad, calc).

 **Program Arguments**
-	Enter the any arguments if required
+	Enter the any arguments if required.

 **Wait For Exit**
-	Wait for the process to complete?
+	Select Yes or No to wait for the process to complete.